PURPOSE OF THIS POLICY

 1. Technology-based deterrents

-The University annually distributes educational materials to the campus community during "Cyber-Security Awareness Month” and through the Housing and Dining Services website (http://www.housing.colostate.edu/file-sharing-guidelines).
+The University annually distributes educational materials to the campus community during "Cyber-Security Awareness Month” and through the Housing and Dining Services File Sharing Guidelines website.
 The information distributed outlines the legal obligations associated with P2P file sharing, provides examples of how certain uses of technology may constitute unauthorized distribution of copyrighted material, and provides information on resources and alternatives for legally obtaining copyrighted material.
-The information describes the institution's policies with respect to unauthorized P2P file sharing and indicates the potential disciplinary actions that may be instituted for violations.
-It also explicitly informs the campus community that unauthorized distribution of copyrighted material, including unauthorized P2P file sharing, may result in civil and criminal liabilities and summarizes potential civil and criminal penalties.
+It describes the institution's “three strikes” policy on unauthorized P2P file sharing and the disciplinary actions that may be imposed for violations.
+It also informs the campus community that unauthorized distribution of copyrighted material, including unauthorized P2P file sharing, may result in civil and criminal liabilities and it summarizes potential civil and criminal penalties.
 An example of the type of “Notice to CSU Students Regarding Illegal File Sharing” that is distributed to students is linked at the end of this policy.

-The Student Conduct Code prohibits violations of federal copyright law and University policies on computer use.
-Under Prohibited Conduct, sections 13 and 18 apply to such violations.
-These provisions make any copyright infringement by a student a violation of University policy that can result in disciplinary action being taken.
-In addition, the University's Acceptable Use Policy (AUP) prohibits any use of the University network for unauthorized distribution of copyrighted materials.
+The Student Conduct Code prohibits violations of federal copyright law and university policies on computer use, making any copyright infringement by a student a violation that can result in disciplinary action being taken.
+In addition, the CSU Policy on Acceptable Use prohibits any use of the university network for unauthorized distribution of copyrighted materials.

-Housing and Dining Services’ File Sharing Guidelines also include a “three strikes” model for responding to incidents of copyright infringement.
-Each instance of infringement will result in network access being disabled, requiring the student to have access restored after taking appropriate remedial actions, and there may be additional disciplinary actions imposed.
-The full policy may be viewed on the HDS website (http://www.housing.colostate.edu/file-sharing-guidelines#3%20Strikes).
+Housing and Dining Services’ File Sharing Guidelines provide that each instance of infringement will result in network access being disabled, requiring the student to have access restored after taking appropriate remedial actions.
+Additional disciplinary actions may be imposed.

 Summary of Civil and Criminal Penalties for Violation of Federal Copyright Laws